ANZPAC Plastics Pact

 - Eliminate unnecessary and problematic plastic packaging through redesign, innovation and alternative (reuse) delivery models

 - 100% of plastic packaging to be reusable, recyclable or compostable packaging

 - Increase plastic packaging collected and effectively recycled by at least 25% for each geography within the ANZPAC region

 - Average of 25% recycled content in plastic packaging across the region

 - Build a clearly defined roadmap for how the region will reach them.

-- Measure and communicate progress through annual reporting.
+- Measure and communicate progress through annual Member and Pact reporting.